 What are we looking for:

-- Excellent in reading, understanding, and debugging unfamiliar code as it relates to Cloud Solutions (AWS, Azure, Watson, etc.) and a clear understanding of Cloud DevOps
+- Excellent in reading, understanding, and debugging unfamiliar code as it relates to Data Science in at least one these languages:

-- An eagerness to combine a strong knowledge of programming languages with experience designing, launching, and managing operational processes at scale.
+- An eagerness to combine a strong knowledge of Data Science with experience designing, launching, and managing operational processes at scale.

 - Highly comfortable with Microsoft Excel and strong ability to collect, analyze, and report on data.

 - Experience writing clear and concise emails and other communications for diverse and widespread audiences and engaging with global communities through multiple platforms, such as Slack, and more.

 - Proven experience of prioritizing and multitasking multiple urgent deliverables.

 - Good at researching and troubleshooting technical issues

 - Excellent organizational skills and ability to meet deadlines